ana-Analyses/sql-data-warehouse-project/README.md

 ### Bronze Layer:
 Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.

 ### Silver Layer:
 This layer includes data cleansing, standardisation, and normalisation processes to prepare data for analysis.

 ### Gold Layer:
 Houses business-ready data modelled into a star schema required for reporting and analytics.

 # Project Overview
 This project involves:
+-Data Architecture:
--Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+--Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+-ETL Pipelines:
--ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
+--Extracting, transforming, and loading data from source systems into the warehouse.
+-Data Modelling:
--Data Modelling: Developing fact and dimension tables optimised for analytical queries.
+--Developing fact and dimension tables optimised for analytical queries.
--Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.
+-Analytics & Reporting:
+--Creating SQL-based reports and dashboards for actionable insights.

 ## Project Requirements